Published on

 Large unforeseen events provide an avenue to explore the application of this ruling in a real life setting.
 We’ve considered two of the most impactful macro events in the past 20 years below.

 During the COVID-19 pandemic we saw EU governments declare states of emergency, enforcing lockdowns to curb the spread of the virus.
 The combination of this outbreak and measures required to prevent the spread disrupted economies and the businesses that comprise it.
-In the Netherlands, parties invoked "overmacht" (force majeure), with courts assessing whether the pandemic made performance truly impossible rather than just more difficult.
-France recognised COVID-19 as a force majeure event for public contracts and assessed private contracts based on criteria like unforeseeability and externality.
-Germany applied principles of impossibility and frustration of contract to acknowledge COVID-19 as a potential force majeure event
+In the Netherlands, parties invoked this clause with courts assessing whether the pandemic made performance truly impossible as opposed to just more difficult.
+As you will understand by now, this is largely an interpretative question.
+French courts recognised COVID-19 as a force majeure event for public contracts and assessed private contracts based on criteria like unforeseeability and externality.
+Germany applied principles of impossibility and frustration of contract to acknowledge COVID-19 as a potential force majeure event.

-In Spain, the application of the legal doctrine of "rebus sic stantibus" allowed contracts to be modified or terminated when unforeseen events fundamentally altered the contractual balance.
-Spanish courts, both during the COVID-19 pandemic, as well as the 2008 financial crisis, were more receptive to considering severe economic hardship as grounds for adjusting obligations.
+Interestingly, in Spain, the application of the legal doctrine of "rebus sic stantibus" allowed contracts to be modified or terminated when unforeseen events fundamentally altered contractual balance.
+Spanish courts, both during the COVID-19 pandemic, as well as the 2008 financial crisis, were more receptive to considering severe economic hardship as grounds for adjusting obligations, when compared to other jurisidictions mentioned in this glossary entry.

 Conclusion